howtographql/howtographql/content/backend/graphql-js/5-connecting-server-and-database.md

 },
 ```

 It accesses a `db` object on `context`.
-As you will see in a bit, this `db` object actually is a `Prisma` binding instance from the `prisma-binding` package.
+As you will see in a bit, this `db` object actually is a `Prisma` binding instance from the [`prisma-binding`](https://github.com/graphcool/prisma-binding) NPM package.

-This `Prisma` binding instance basically turns the Prisma database schema into JavaScript functions which you can invoke.
+This `Prisma` binding instance effectively turns the Prisma database schema into JavaScript functions which you can invoke.
 When invoking such a function, the `Prisma` binding instance will assemble a GraphQL query under the hood and send it to the Prisma API for you.
 But what are the two parameters you're passing to the function?

 The first paramater carries any variables you might want to submit along with the query.
 Since you don't need any variables for the `links` query right now, it's just an empty object.

 The second parameter is used by the `Prisma` binding instance to generate the _selection set_ for the query it sends to the Prisma API.
 You learned before that the `info` object carries information about the selection set of the incoming query.
-What's happening here is that you're basically _forwarding_ (i.e. _delegating_) the incoming query to the Prisma engine.
+What's happening here is that you're basically _forwarding_ (i.e. [delegating](https://blog.graph.cool/graphql-schema-stitching-explained-schema-delegation-4c6caf468405)) the incoming query to the Prisma engine.
 The `info` object needs to be passed along so that Prisma knows what fields are being requested in an incoming query.

-In fact, the second argument could also be a string that contains a selection set for the query.
-Consider this function call:
+In fact, the second argument could also be a _string_ containing a selection set for the query.
+Consider this exemplary function call:

 ```js(nocopy)
 const selectionSet = `